 If your interviews are not resulting in job offers, there are positive steps you can take to turn things around.
-Ask yourself if you did all the items below to increase your success and if any of these characteristics might be the reason for the rejections.
-Consult with a Career and Internship Services counselor and arrange for a practice interview.
+Ask yourself if you did all the items below to increase your success and if any of the factors leading to rejection might be reasons that fit your situation.

 The following factors leading to applicant rejection were reported by employers.
 Do any of these describe you?

 - Lack of career planning - unclear goals

-- Inability to express self clearly - poor voice, diction, grammar
+- Inability to express yourself clearly - poor voice, diction, grammar

 - Poor personal appearance - over- or under-dressed